C2DH/ranketwo-submissions/lessons/drafts/data.md

 STEP 2
 Now try this [beautiful emulator](https://masswerk.at/keypunch/) built by Austrian artist and web-designer Norbert Landsteiner.
 You can use the SYMBOLIC <!--because it uses EBCDIC--> configuration to type your name with help from a virtual [typewriter](https://en.wikipedia.org/wiki/Typewriter) and the emulator will punch the card for you.

 What is going on here?
-The emulator has integrated the knowledge that you (very probably) lacked in the previous exercice: an encoding scheme, i.e. the rules to follow to translate characters (or other data) as binary numbers or symbols.
+The emulator has integrated the knowledge that you (very probably) lacked in the previous exercise: an encoding scheme, i.e. the rules to follow to translate characters (or other data) as binary numbers or symbols.
 A scheme specifies which number represents which character, very much as the Morse code did, to get a digital, i.e. a both numerical and binary, representation of characters and text.

-The punch card of the above image, as well as the card you created using the emulator, use a scheme created by IBM in 1964: EBCDIC (for Extended Binary Coded Decimal Interchange Code), a [8-bit scheme](https://en.wikipedia.org/wiki/8-bit_computing) <!--explain: an architecture for representing information using chunks of 8 binary digits --> that assigned numbers from 0 to 255 (the largest number you can represent in 8 bits) to some common characters and symbols.
+The punch card of the above image, as well as the card you created using the emulator, use a scheme created by IBM in 1964: EBCDIC (for Extended Binary Coded Decimal Interchange Code), an [8-bit scheme](https://en.wikipedia.org/wiki/8-bit_computing) — meaning it represents information in chunks of 8 binary digits — that assigned numbers from 0 to 255 (the largest number you can represent in 8 bits) to some common characters and symbols.
 We can imagine this as a 16 x 16 grid, where each symbol or character is represented by a specific position on the coordinate grid, respectively its numerical value.

 STEP 3
 Now, use once more the emulator to enter a longer description of yourself or a person you know well. <!--1 minute-->